Revision Date – March 26, 2020

 Bylaws for the Governance of the Advancement Board for Real Estate Development

-The Colleges of Architecture, Arts and Humanities and Business and Behavioral Sciences of Clemson University, in collaboration, established and have nurtured a unique master’s program of excellence.
-The focus is to promote the development, redevelopment, conservation, research and innovation in the built environment where individuals and communities can attain their full potential for the improvement of societies and the world.
-To promote the Master’s program and to support it in fulfilling its commitment to education, the Advancement Board for Real Estate Development was formed.
+The College of Architecture, Arts and Humanities and Business and Behavioral Sciences (now only the College of Business) of Clemson University, in collaboration, established and have nurtured a unique master’s program of excellence: the Clemson Master of Real Estate Development graduate degree program (the "MRED Program").
+The focus of the MRED Program is to promote the development, redevelopment, conservation, research and innovation in the built environment where individuals and communities can attain their full potential for the improvement of societies and the world.
+To promote the MRED Program and to support it in fulfilling its educational mission, the Advancement Board for Real Estate Development of Clemson University was formed.

 Article I. Name of the Organization

 The official name of the organization shall be the Advancement Board for Real Estate Development.
 It may be referred to herein as the "Board”.

 The Board promotes the advancement of the real estate development profession and related fields through the earnest support of the MRED Program.
 The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the educational experience for the MRED Program students.
 The Board is action oriented and entrepreneurial in spirit.

 The Board is a component part of Clemson University, not a separate legal entity, and Clemson University may modify these Bylaws or terminate the Board at any time.

 The principal office (and mailing address) of the Board shall be located at c/o the Master of Real Estate Development Program, 1 North Main Street, Greenville, South Carolina 29601.

 Article IV.
 Membership of the Board; Meetings of the Board